reach-sh/reach-lang/docs/src/tut/mkt/index.md

 Notice that `commonInteract`, `buyerInteract`, and `sellerInteract` are similar in both the backend and frontend files.

-This is so because `Reach` needs to be sure of how the variables are to be used before being used.
-The program will not be executed if those variables are not used the way they were declared.
+This is because `Reach` requires knowing how the variables will be used before they are referenced. he program exits with an error if those variables are not used the way they were declared.
 So these variables are declared at the backend before being defined in the frontend.

 This might feel like a lot of work especially if you are coming from a language like JavaScript that is weakly typed.
-But we will rather use an application with strong security than one with weak security especially when it has to do with money and trust.
+However, it is better to use a language with stronger security, especially when dealing with money and trust.

 ### {#tut-mkt-starter-Review} Review

-In this section, we created the boilerplate for the application that this tutorial plans to build.
+In this section, we created the basic code for the application that this tutorial plans to build.

-Two (2) important files were created.
-And the necessary code was added.
+Two (2) important files were created and the necessary code was added.
 See full code [here]().

 Next, a simple DApp will be built.
 This will help to visualize what the finished product will look and feel like.
 If the diagram above wasn't clear enough, this next section will help.

 Time to proceed!

 ## {#tut-mkt-basic} Basic DApp

 In this section, a basic DApp will be created to demonstrate what the finished product will look like.
-By the end, you will see what a basic Reach command-line DApp works.
+By the end, you will see how a basic Reach command-line DApp works.

 ### {#tut-mkt-basic-why} Why Build This Basic DApp

 A `seller` relocates to an area where there is high demand for the goods he sells.
 He enjoys a monopoly in the market and soon realizes that he has more `buyer`s than he can handle.
 He also finds out that the method he has been using to transact business isn't secure enough as the business grows.